 Both my dads were amazing men.
-Since this site is dedicated to Patrick and Stephanie, my focus is on Patrick, but this effort has refreshed and revitalized thoughts of John and Willie.
+Since this site is dedicated to Patrick and Stephanie, my focus is on those two, but this effort has refreshed and revitalized thoughts of John and Willie.
 Maybe “refreshed” isn’t the right word since they’re always in my mind, even before Patrick’s suicide.

 At any rate, I’ve posted a lot of material that illustrates the breadth of Patrick’s talents and interests.
 Some of the postings, the conversations, the letters, reflect on his regrets regarding his abandonment of family, but those postings somehow paint him in a positive light too.